 Where to stay in Florence

 Florence holidays are suitable for long or short breaks, with a good choice of self catering villas, farmhouses, B&Bs and hotels.
 There are many five star hotels in the Santa Maria Novella district, close to the beautiful piazzas.
-San Giovanni and San Marco are also popular grand hotel locations.
+San Giovanni and San Marco are also popular grand hotel locations, while Fiesole is an easy 30-minute drive away.
 For longer stays with families or friends, it might be better to opt for a villa share on the outskirts of the city.
 Most have pools and provide an ideal base for driving holidays, using car hire from Florence Airport, to explore the superb Tuscan countryside.